 Here’s more about positive communication: How to Use Positive Communication in Customer Service.

-3. I will stay calm when dealing with rude customers
+3. I’ll stay calm when dealing with rude customers

 Alright, so it happened.
 You tried your best, you were nice and positive, but this time it didn’t work.
 This customer you’re speaking to is clearly too upset to calm down.